1. Examples

 Greeting/salutation

-If you happen to know the person you’re writing to, addressing him or her by first name may also be acceptable.
+If you and the recipient happen to know each other, a first-name greeting may be acceptable.
 But beware of being too casual or familiar when writing to someone who has the power to offer you a job.

 Do try to find out the name of the hiring manager responsible for the position you’re seeking, and use that person’s name.
 It shows your attention to detail and conveys respect that you’ve gone to the trouble of finding out the name of the appropriate person to address.

 If you can’t find this information online, consider making a phone call to the company to inquire.
-But if for some reason the company doesn’t want to name names, then you need to find a simple way to address your letter to an entire company or a department within that company, such as “Dear Acme Hiring Department.”
+But if for some reason the company doesn’t want to name names, then you need to find a simple way to address your letter to an entire company or a department within that company, such as “Dear Acme Hiring Manager” or "Dear Engineering Team."

 Goal of the cover letter greeting: Start off on a professional note while making a direct personal connection with the hiring manager.